Claiming Compensation in Australia

 Everyone owes a duty of care to others, particularly when using a public space, venue, sporting arena, council-owned property, or product you have purchased.
 You can make a public liability claim when something goes wrong in a long list of situations, the main ones being:

-If you believe an insurer should compensate you for a public liability accident, first seek treatment, then collate your evidence.
+If you believe an insurer should compensate you for a public liability accident, seek treatment and collate your evidence.
 These documents include photos and video of the accident scene, incident reports, medical assessments, and witness statements as soon as possible.

 Proving liability for public-place accidents can sometimes be quite challenging.
-Still, with sufficient evidence and the support of an experienced public liability lawyer, you could have a successful compensation claim payout.
+A public liability lawyer can explain the required evidence and barriers to a successful compensation claim.

 5. Professional Negligence Claims

-• Accountants who failed to do their work properly or file tax returns on time
+- Accountants who failed to do their work correctly or file tax returns on time

-There are many circumstances where a professional could fail their owed duty when providing a service.
-Be aware that limit limits apply for commencing action as outlined in The Limitation of Actions Act 1974 (QLD).
-Contact our knowledgeable professional negligence lawyers to find out if you can make a claim for damages brought on by bad advice.
-Quick, decisive action will increase your chances of success.
+There are many circumstances in which a professional could fail to fulfil their duty when providing a service.
+Be aware that time limits apply for commencing action as outlined in The Limitation of Actions Act 1974 (QLD).

 6. Total and Permanent Disability (TPD) Claims

 Strictly speaking, a Total and Permanent Disability (TPD) Claim is not compensation.
-However, it is a prevalent insurance claim associated with personal injury.
+However, it is a common insurance claim involving personal injury.
 In fact, many people who win common law damages also receive a lump sum TPD payout.

-A TPD claim is made against a TPD insurance typically contained within a superannuation policy.
+A TPD claim is made against a TPD insurance policy, typically contained within a superannuation account.
 To succeed, you must prove you can no longer work in your regular occupation (or one you are trained in) due to your injury.
 The law of negligence does not apply in TPD matters, so there is no requirement to prove who caused you harm.
-It would be best if you met the TPD definition contained within your insurance coverage.

-The insurer will usually seek to minimise or deny your benefit payout, as doing so does not support their bottom line.
-Success relies on the assistance of a skilled insurance claim lawyer with a strong track record for winning this type of case.
+The insurer typically seeks to minimise or deny your benefit payout, as doing so does not support their bottom line.

 Can I Make a Compensation Claim?